mtauraso/PlanetModel-SPH/README.md

 # PlanetModel-SPH
-Hobby project to implement SPH in Unity targeting real-time physically-reasonable simulation of Planets and Stars on a gaming laptop using Unity.
+Self study to implement SPH in Unity targeting real-time physically-reasonable simulation of Planets and Stars on a gaming laptop using Unity.

 # Setup notes
 Needs unity 2021.1.23f1